 You however CAN start with the smaller tasks first, but it’s not wrong doing it this way.
 Hardest tasks are the ones that require more time and the sooner you get the first task done, you will easily do the small tasks that await you.
+Evan a small and random decision like finally deciding which is the best wifi thermostat for your house is a good start.
 This will boost your confidence because you know that the hardest task is always tougher to do then the easy one.

 DON’T COMPARE YOURSELF WITH OTHERS